4 November 2016 — 26 March 2017

 Notman, A Visionary Photographer

 This exhibition offers a new perspective on the career of William Notman (1826–1891), who became the first Canadian photographer with an international reputation during the nineteenth-century.
 It demonstrates how Notman owed his success to the modernity of his approach to photography – an approach founded on principles of communication and innovation.

 Organized thematically, the exhibition features some 300 photographs and objects drawn primarily from the McCord Museum’s collection.
 While focusing on vintage prints, displays are supplemented by multimedia installations and interactive devices that provide dynamic contextual information and help clarify nineteenth-century ideas of modernity for a contemporary audience.

 Thank you to our donors: Standard Life – Notman Fund and The Molson Foundation.

-Hélène Samson, curator of the exhibition and of the Notman Photographic Archives, takes us through the exhibition.
+Hélène Samson, Curator, Photography, and of the exhibition Notman: A Visionary Photographer, takes us through the exhibition.

 Exhibitions on View